Nematicity and fractional magnetization plateaus induced by spin-lattice coupling in the classical kagome-lattice Heisenberg antiferromagnet: Monte Carlo updates

 The microcanonical update we introduce significantly reduces the autocorrelation time.
 We calculated the integrated autocorrelation time $\tau_{\rm int}$ of the energy for $b=0.2$, $h/J=0$, $T/J=0.04$, and $L=12$ and estimated $\tau_{\rm int}\approx 2.4 \times 10^3$ and $1.0 \times 10^5$ with and without the microcanonical update, respectively.
 Thus, the sampling efficiency of our approach is approximately $42$ times as high as that of the previous approach.

-As discussed in the main text, in the local updates, the ergodicity is practically broken near the finite-temperature transition from the $\sqrt{3} \times \sqrt{3}$ to the $3 \times 3$ long-range ordered (LRO) phase.
+As discussed in Sec.~\ref{sec:in-h}, the ergodicity in the local updates is practically broken near the finite-temperature transition from the $\sqrt{3} \times \sqrt{3}$ to the $3 \times 3$ LRO phase.
 We found the autocorrelation time diverging as the temperature approaches the transition point, indicating a dynamical transition into a glassy phase in which the local configurations of the two ordered states are randomly arranged.
 In addition to the local updates, we further introduce a multi-spin-flip update to avoid the dynamical transition, which allows us to study the thermodynamic properties of the system.
-Flipping the spins highlighted by the orange-colored area in Fig.~1(e) connects the 1/3- and 1/9-plateau states.
+Flipping the spins highlighted by the orange area in Fig.~\ref{Fig1}(e) connects the 1/3- and 1/9-plateau states.
 We focus on a nine-spin cluster consisting of the highlighted neighboring spins around a hexagon of the kagome lattice as a minimal cluster.
 We sequentially choose a nine-spin cluster and perform the $z$-component flip of the cluster, using the Metropolis algorithm.
-Although the acceptance probability of the multi-spin update may be fractional, this update process significantly helps the system escape from local minima and thermalize.
-We successfully calculated the thermodynamic quantities and obtained the phase boundary thanks to the introduced microcanonical and the multi-spin updates.
+Although the acceptance probability of the multispin update may be fractional, this update process significantly helps the system escape from local minima and thermalize.
+We successfully calculated the thermodynamic quantities and obtained the phase boundary thanks to the introduced microcanonical and the multispin updates.